-I’ve installed WordPress on an AWS EC2 t4g.small instance in us-west-2 (Oregon) which has the “LAP” pieces of the LAMP stack running on Amazon Linux 2023.
-It shares the instance and associated storage with my main blog and my brother’s teaching blog Flash the Grammar Cat (Flash, as it so happens, lives with me, but he teaches English in Uruguay.)
+I’ve installed WordPress on an AWS EC2 t4g.micro instance in us-west-2 (Oregon) which has the “LAP” pieces of the LAMP stack running on Amazon Linux 2023.
+It shares the instance and associated storage with my main blog and used to host my brother’s teaching blog Flash the Grammar Cat (Flash, as it so happens, lives with me, but he teaches English in Uruguay.)
 For the database, I don’t use MySQL or MariaDB on the local machine (thus the LAP rather than LAMP), as I’ve opted for an AWS RDS db.t4g.micro, running in the same region.

 To handle SSL/TLS, I installed the “Let’s Encrypt” Certbot, that will renew my certificates on a regular basis.
 Of course, I also set up the site to always redirect to the “https” protocol no matter what you type.
 So you’ll always have that nice lock on the top of the screen telling you you’re safe.
 I’ve considered adding an ALB in front of the web server and using it for cert management, and someday I’ll probably do it just for fun.